The UK is home to some of the most historic locations in the world, and with this often tragic history come stories and

 The most prominent spirit here is the lovelorn Lady Catherine, who died at just 16 after being banished to the castle tower in 1695 after getting caught with a stable hand.
 Her mist like apparition has been seen in photos, often during times of celebration.
 You may also catch a glimpse of her looking down from the turrets waving to those passing by.

 Eastwell Manor Hotel is a stunning country house surrounded by breathtaking landscaped gardens in Eastwell Park, Kent.
 However, beneath the surface that befits the most extravagant period drama lies a haunting that would leave the most hardened ghost hunters running for the door!

 Ruthin Castle has a history dating back to the 13th century, having been built by Edward the 1st in 1217.
 Now a luxurious hotel and spa, it’s regarded as one of the most haunted castles in Wales.
 Home to another Grey Lady ghost, amongst many others spirits.

 Regarded by many paranormal experts as the most haunted pub in Britain, the Golden Fleece in York is a must-visit for anyone visiting the city.
-Featuring on TV’s Most Haunted several years ago, this centrally located inn offers rooms to book if you deem yourself brave enough.
+Featuring on TV’s Most Haunted several years ago, this centrally located inn offers rooms to book if you deem yourself brave enough to spend the night.

 Located on the borders of Bodmin Moor in Cornwall, this stunning 18th century coaching inn is well known for its tales of pirates, smugglers, and murderers.
 It gained worldwide notoriety having been the location of the novel ‘Jamaica Inn’ by author, Daphne du Maurier.